blurrycontour/zuul-gerrit/doc/source/drivers/gerrit.rst

 .. literalinclude:: /examples/pipelines/gerrit-reference-pipelines.yaml
    :language: yaml

-Checks Plugin Support (Experimental)
+Checks Plugin Support (Deprecated)
 ------------------------------------

-The Gerrit driver has experimental support for Gerrit's `checks` plugin.
-Neither the `checks` plugin itself nor Zuul's support for it are stable yet, and this is not recommended for production use.
-If you wish to help develop this support, you should expect to be able to upgrade both Zuul and Gerrit frequently as the two systems evolve.
-No backward-compatible support will be provided and configurations may need to be updated frequently.
+The Gerrit driver has support for Gerrit's `checks` plugin.
+Due to the deprecation of the checks plugin in Gerrit, support in Zuul is also deprecated and likely to be removed in a future version.
+It is not recommended for use.

 Caveats include (but are not limited to):